elyra-ai/streamlit-extension/README.md

-# Streamlit Jupyterlab Extension POC
+# Streamlit JupyterLab Extension

 [![Github Actions Status](https://github.com/ajbozarth/streamlit-extension/workflows/Build/badge.svg)](https://github.com/ajbozarth/streamlit-extension/actions/workflows/build.yml)

-A JupyterLab extension.
+An extension to open a streamlit app within JupyterLab.

 This extension is composed of a Python package named `streamlit_extension` for the server extension and a NPM package named `streamlit-extension`